-Directive Definition @class Declares the names of classes defined elsewhere. @selector(method_name) Returns the compiled selector that identifies method_name. @protocol(protocol_name) Returns the protocol_name protocol (an instance of the Protocol class). (@protocol is also valid without ( protocol_name ) for forward declarations.) @encode(type_spec) Yields a character string that encodes the type structure of type_spec . @defs(class_name) Yields the internal data structure of class_name instances @"string" Defines a constant NSString object in the current module and initializes the object with the specified 7-bit ASCII-encoded string. @"string1" @"string2" @"stringN" Defines a constant NSString object in the current module.
+Directive Definition @class Declares the names of classes defined elsewhere. @selector(method_name) Returns the compiled selector that identifies method_name. @protocol(protocol_name) Returns the protocol_name protocol (an instance of the Protocol class). (@protocol is also valid without (protocol_name) for forward declarations.) @encode(type_spec) Yields a character string that encodes the type structure of type_spec. @"string" Defines a constant NSString object in the current module and initializes the object with the specified string.
+On Mac OS X v10.4 and earlier, the string must be 7-bit ASCII-encoded.
+On Mac OS X v10.5 and later (with Xcode 3.0 and later), you can also use UTF-16 encoded strings.
+(The runtime from Mac OS X v10.2 and later supports UTF-16 encoded strings, so if you use Mac OS X v10.5 to compile an application for Mac OS X v10.2 and later, you can use UTF-16 encoded strings.)

+Directive Definition @"string1" @"string2" @"stringN" Defines a constant NSString object in the current module.
 The string created is the result of concatenating the strings specified in the two directives. @synchronized() Defines a block of code that must be executed only by one thread at a time.